-Ductal carcinoma in situ (DCIS) is a non-invasive breast cancer.**

-[Replaced text] Ductal carcinoma in situ (DCIS) is a non-invasive breast cancer.
-In DCIS, the abnormal cells are contained in the milk ducts.
-It is called “in situ” (which means "in place") because the cells have not left the milk ducts to invade nearby breast tissue.
+With DCIS, the abnormal cells are contained in the milk ducts (canals that carry milk from the lobules to the nipple openings during breastfeeding).
+It’s called “in situ” (which means "in place") because the cells have not left the milk ducts to invade nearby breast tissue.

-With close follow-up, invasive breast cancer is usually caught early and can be treated successfully.
+With close follow-up, invasive breast cancer is usually caught early and can be treated effectively.